jlbradley1844/jlbradley1844.github.io/_posts/2022-10-20-racism-pick-your-poison.md

 befriend who you can and do what you can to help.
 You don't get to pick your poison, but you can act on your duties, knowing it will make a difference.
-Only in this manner can you and your organization lead the way forward, and only by leading can allow the rest of the community to follow.
+Only in this manner can you and your organization lead the way forward, and only by leading will the rest of the community to follow.